 He also was a religious man and a writer of poetry.
 He wrote these poems for Higgins.
 Thank you Mr. Frank Inn for sharing your amazing talent and gift and bringing such happiness to Hollywood and into our homes.

-My Little Brown Dog by Frank Inn
+My Little Brown Dog

 If someone had given baby JESUS a dog that was as loyal